 Living rooms are spaces that allow you to play and express your personal style.
-There isn’t a single correct answer when it comes to arranging living room furniture, and it all depends on where the windows and entrance to the room are located, as well as the dimensions of the couch and number of people you want to accommodate.
+There isn’t a single correct answer when it comes to furniture arrangements in a living room, and it all depends on where the windows and entrance to the room are located, as well as the dimensions of the couch and the number of people you want to accommodate.
 Here is a quick look at how to use living room blueprints to arrange furniture effectively.

-When the entrance is located at the center of the room, consider arranging the furniture parallel to the side walls and focusing the attention on the central part of the space.
-Place two sofas parallel to the side walls, facing one another, with a large table between them.
+When the entrance is located at the center of the room, consider arranging the furniture parallel to the sidewalls and focusing the attention on the central part of the space.
+Place two sofas parallel to the sidewalls, facing one another, with a large table between them.
 The wall opposite the window can be enriched with a library that runs the length of the room.
 A wall of books will add a pop of color to your wall, and avid readers will especially appreciate the practical function that this decorative element serves.
 Floor lamps are timeless light fixtures, which when placed on either side of the sofas, can provide much-needed light to those looking at indulging in a bit of reading.
-A fireplace, unique piece of furniture or sculpture placed against the wall opposite the entrance will immediately capture the eyes of those who enter your living room and help emphasize the central design of the space.
+A fireplace, unique piece of furniture, or sculpture placed against the wall opposite the entrance will immediately capture the eyes of those who enter your living room and help emphasize the central design of the space.

-If the size of your living area allows it, consider organizing your space into two parts, separated by a central passage.
+If the size of your living area allows it, consider a furniture layout that organizes your space into two parts, separated by a central passage.
 In this arrangement, the entry area serves as a room divider.
 You may want to use the same arrangement for both sides of the living room, but be careful — you don’t want the space to seem redundant or have an odd mirror effect.
 Finally, remember not to leave the central area too bare, and put some pieces against the wall opposite the entrance.

 TIP: Use our Real-Time Remodeling Calculator and Find Out in Minutes How Much Your Living Room Remodel Will Cost.

 In keeping with the theme of using spaces for dual purposes, let’s see how a family room can include a dining room in it as well.
 Use the wall without openings to create a library.
 Arrange a sofa and two armchairs in “U” shape so that they clearly define the area of the room.
 Behind the sofa, place a cabinet that acts as a divider of the two areas.
 Place a table in the center of the space that will be used as a dining room.
 Complete the dining area with some cabinets or cupboards, which will add to the space and provide useful storage for table accessories.

 MORE: How to Estimate the Cost of Your Living Room Remodel